kuzzleio/documentation-old/api-reference/source/includes/_serverController.md

 }
 ```

-This command allows getting statistics frames saved/stored after a provided timestamp (utc, in milliseconds).
+Allows to get statistics frames saved/stored after a provided timestamp (utc, in milliseconds).

 These statistics include: